Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: The spectral flow on non-compact manifolds

 \subsection{The spectral flow formula}

-We now consider $\calD_{1,r}$, $r\in[0,1]$ to be a family of Dirac--Schr\"odinger operators connecting $\calD_0$ and $\calD_1$, i.e., $\calD_{1,0}=\calD_0,$ $\calD_{1,1}=\calD_1$.
+We now consider $\calD_{1,r}$, $r\in[0,1]$ to be a family of Dirac--Schr\"odinger operators connecting $\calD_0$ and $\calD_1$, i.e., $\calD_{1,0}=\calD_0,$ $\calD_{1,1}=\calD_1$, and each $\calD_r$ coincides with $\calD_0$ at infinity.
 To simplify notations, we will denote $\calD_{1,r}$ by $\calD_r$ in the following.
 By the reason as in Subsection~\ref{SS:pf-gluing}, the spectral flow $\spf(\calD_r)_{[0,1]}$ is well-defined.
-In \cite[Proposition~5.10]{Shi22} (see Lemma~\ref{L:rel-eta-spf}), we have already obtained a formula calculating the spectral flow using relative eta invariant.
-Now we derive another formula in terms of truncated relative eta invariant, which has the form of \cite[Theorem 2.6]{Getzler93}.
+In \cite[Proposition~5.10]{Shi22} (see Lemma~\ref{L:rel-eta-spf}), a formula calculating the spectral flow using relative eta invariant has already been obtained.
+Now we derive another formula in terms of truncated relative eta invariant, which has the form of Getzler \cite[Theorem~2.6]{Getzler93}.

-\begin{proposition} Let $M$ be a non-compact manifold with bounded sectional curvature, and $\calD_0$ and $\calD_1$ be two Dirac--Schr\"odinger operators on $M$ which coincide at infinity.
-Suppose $\calD_r$, $r\in[0,1]$ is a smooth family of Dirac--Schr\"odinger operators connecting $\calD_0$ and $\calD_1$.
-Then for $\varepsilon>0$
+\begin{proposition} Let $M$ be a non-compact complete Riemannian manifold with bounded sectional curvature, and $\calD_0$ and $\calD_1$ be two Dirac--Schr\"odinger operators on $M$ which coincide at infinity.
+Suppose $\calD_r$, $r\in[0,1]$ is a smooth family of Dirac--Schr\"odinger operators connecting $\calD_0$ and $\calD_1$ such that each $\calD_r$ coincides with $\calD_0$ at infinity.
+Then for $\varepsilon>0$,

 In particular, when $\dim\ker\calD_0=\dim\ker\calD_1$, we have

 \end{proposition}